Breville Super Q Blender Review

 Smoothies and greens

-Leafy greens, seeds, and fibrous fruit blend to a nearly glassy finish.
-The wide jug creates a strong vortex so ingredients move without constant tamping.
+Leafy greens, seeds, and fibrous fruit blend down to a very smooth finish.
+The wide jug helps create a strong vortex, so ingredients circulate well without constant stopping and stirring.

 Frozen drinks and desserts

-Ice crush is fast and even.
-For smoothie bowls and nice cream, start with small pulses, then ramp up.
-The personal cup handles single-serve frozen blends efficiently.
+Ice crushing is fast and fairly even.
+For thicker blends like smoothie bowls or “nice cream,” start with short pulses, then increase speed gradually.
+The personal cup works well for single-serve frozen blends when you add enough liquid to keep things moving.

 Nut butters and thick dips